 - Effect Plug-ins (both internal and external) can be loaded in all Plug-in slots at all levels (Sound, Group, Master). - Instrument Plug-ins (both internal and external) can only be loaded in the first Plug-in slot of Sounds.

-First Plug-in slot of Sounds: defining the Sound's role
+First Plug-in Slot of Sounds: Choosing the Sound's Role

 The Plug-in loaded in the first Plug-in slot of a Sound will determine the general role of this Sound: